GoogleCloudPlatform/opentelemetry-operations-java/MIGRATION.md

 // ... inside your method ...

 Meter meter = openTelemetrySdk.getMeter("my-instrumentation");

+// Metrics without prefix will be sent to the default domain - prometheus.googleapis.com
+// and will be stored in Google Managed Prometheus with prometheus_target as the Monitored Resource.
 LongCounter counter = meter.counterBuilder("processed_jobs").build();

+// Metrics with custom prefix will be sent to the custom domain.
+// In this case, Monitored Resource is determined by the attached OpenTelemetry Resource Attributes.
+LongCounter customCounter = meter.counterBuilder("custom.googleapis.com/my_counter").build();

 // Add attributes to the measurement
 Attributes attributes = Attributes.of(AttributeKey.stringKey("job_type"), "import");